INTRODUCTION BY THE HEADTEACHER

 At Llanidloes, we set high standards and expectations.
 We expect each pupil to work to the highest possible standard, to care for each other and to show courtesy to all.
 Parents, knowing that co-operation between home and school boosts children’s chances, are extremely supportive.
 We appreciate this and the co-operative atmosphere produced.

-School uniform is a source of pride for our pupils – a list is included on the school uniform page.
+School uniform is a source of pride for our pupils – a list is included on the school uniform page under parents.
 We are grateful for the excellent standards parents help us to achieve.

 Every year, a Home-School agreement is sent out to pupils in Year 7 and parents are asked to read the agreement with their children, sign and return it to school.
 The purpose of the agreement is for the learner, parent and school to agree to common expectations and principles from all sides of the school partnership.
 The signed agreement lasts for the duration of your child’s time with us in school.